Add this page to your book

 4. Click on Charge Type and pick a charge from the drop down list.

-7. The purchase order will reload.
-The new charge will appear at the bottom.
+7. The new charge will appear at the bottom of your PO.
 The total of the new charges has been added to the Total Estimated displayed at the top of the purchase order.

 When you activate a purchase order, you are accomplishing several different things: